 Preference is for outdoor recreation development that does not involve vegetation clearing (particularly intact remnant vegetation).
 Where clearing for infrastructure is required, previously disturbed sites and locations should be sought as a priority.

 Adequately resourced

-Council will identify and allocate resources for the provision of outdoor recreation opportunities in a strategic, efficient, transparent and equitable manner in line with recreational participation rates and council's capacity to fund.
+Council will identify and allocate resources for the provision of outdoor recreation opportunities in a strategic, efficient, transparent and equitable manner in line with council's capacity to fund.

 Partnerships